pingcap/tispark/README.md

 ```
 where `****` is the name of database.

 This is due to spark cannot find `****` in its own catalog.
-The two warning message are benign, you can just ignore them.
+The two warning messages are benign, you can just ignore them.

 If you want to get rid of them, you can append the following text to `${SPARK_HOME}/conf/log4j.properties`.
 ```